dfinity/threshold/README.md

 The first call to a fresh (after (re-)install) `threshold` canister can set the list of voter principals.
 After that this must be done by proposals.

-_CAVEAT_: if the initial voter list doesn't contain `threshold`'s principal, self-updates will be rejected as demonstrated in the next steps...
+_CAVEAT_: if the initial voter list doesn't contain `threshold`'s principal (`dfx canister id threshold`), self-updates will be rejected as demonstrated in the next steps...

 ## Example Proposal